danielvanc/Pomodoro/README.md

 # 🕰 Pomodoro
-A Pomodoro Clock I built (and also use) to complete the freeCodeCamp.org 'Frontend Libraries' [certificate](https://www.freecodecamp.org/certification/danielvanc/front-end-libraries).
+A Pomodoro Clock I built (and also use) as final project to complete the freeCodeCamp.org 'Frontend Libraries' [certificate](https://www.freecodecamp.org/certification/danielvanc/front-end-libraries).

 Very barebones looking at the moment, but will be improved as and when I get the time to work on it.